10 Principles of Fair Trade

 Principle 5: Ensuring no Child Labor and Forced Labor

-Fair Congo adheres to the UN Convention on the Rights of the Child, OECD- Practical Actions for Companies to Identify & Address the Worst Forms of Child Labor in Mineral Supply Chains, and DRC law on the employment of children.
-Fair Congo ensures that there is no forced labor in its workforce or its suppliers/producers.
+Fair Congo (‘Origins’) adheres to the UN Convention on the Rights of the Child, OECD- Practical Actions for Companies to Identify & Address the Worst Forms of Child Labor in Mineral Supply Chains, and DRC law on the employment of children.
+Fair Congo (‘Origins’) completes regular inspections to ensure that there is no forced labor or children engaged in the worst forms of labor in its workforce of its suppliers/producers.

 Principle 6: Commitment to Non-Discrimination, Gender Equity and Women’s Economic Empowerment, and Freedom of Association

-Fair Congo does not discriminate in hiring, remuneration, access to training, promotion, termination or retirement based on race, tribe, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation, HIV/AIDS status or age.
+Fair Congo (‘Origins’) does not discriminate in hiring, remuneration, access to training, promotion, termination or retirement based on race, tribe, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation, medical status or age.
 We actively and aggressively promote women empowerment, as detailed in the other principles.

 Principle 7: Ensuring Good Working Conditions